Abundance for threefolds in positive characteristic when $\nu=2$: Preliminaries

 In this paper, we will use the following construction.

-\bdefinition Let $(X,B)$ be a $\Q$-factorial projective lc threefold pair over a perfect field $k$ of characteristic $>3$ and $A$ be an effective $\Q$-divisor such that $(X,B+A)$ is lc and $K_{X}+B+A$ is nef.
+\bdefinition Let $(X,B)$ be a $\Q$-factorial projective lc pair of dimension $3$ over an algebraically closed field $k$ of characteristic $p>3$, and let $A$ be an effective $\Q$-divisor such that $(X,B+A)$ is lc and $K_{X}+B+A$ is nef.
 We can run a partial $(K_{X}+B)$-MMP with scaling of $A$ as follows.

 Let $\lambda_{0}=\mathrm{inf} \{t: K_{X}+B+tA\ \mathrm{is}\ \mathrm{nef} \}$.
 If $\lambda_{0}<1$, then we stop.
 Otherwise, by Proposition \ref{findextremalray} there exists a $(K_{X}+ B)$-negative extremal ray $R_{0}$ which satisfies $(K_{X}+B+A)\cdot R_{0}= 0$.
 We contract this extremal ray.
 If the contraction is a Mori fibre contraction, we stop.
 Otherwise let $\mu_{0}: X\dashrightarrow X_{1}$ be the divisorial contraction or flip.
 Repeat this process for $(X_{1},\mu_{0\ast}B), \mu_{0\ast}A$ and so on.